realjck/MetaLife/README.md

 ## About

-The idea for this mini-game came to me when I discovered the possibility offered by the Unity Engine (https://unity.com/) with its integration with WebGL technology.
+The idea for this mini-game came to me when I discovered the possibility offered by the Unity Engine ([unity.com](https://unity.com/)) with its integration with WebGL technology.
 Takin into account the performance of graphics cards nowadays, a media prim texture with a 3D WebGl content in Second Life viewer is quite corrrect in terms of performance (it can vary a lot depending of the hardware, and will vary in the future).

-Meta-Life must be seen as a PoC (Proof of Concept), namely the fact of being able to control an avatar via another avatar in a parent world.
+MetaLife must be seen as a PoC (Proof of Concept), namely the fact of being able to control an avatar via another avatar in a parent world.
 For the joke, it was necessary to make a reference to Second Life, hence the reproduction of mechanisms (like hitting the up key twice to run, or the sound effect accompanying the arrival on a place) , as well as the name, logo and its color.

 I am currently training as a Junior Programmer on Unity, this project was an opportunity to put my knowledge into practice in the design of this mini-game.
 In particular, I used many assets under free license since I'm still in training and started to learn.

-As the project is hosted by Github Pages, the whole project source is available at this address: https://github.com/realjck/metalife.
+As the project is hosted by Github Pages, the whole project source is available at this address: [github.com/realjck/metalife](https://github.com/realjck/metalife)

 ![Snapshot3](snapshot3.jpg)